ntop/ntopng/doc/src/api/timeseries/adding_new_timeseries.rst

 This means that custom timeseries with a point every minute and a point every 5 minutes can be generated for interfaces and local hosts, respectively.

-ntopng looks for custom timeseries in the following lua files under :code:`scripts/lua/modules/timeseries/custom/`:
+ntopng looks for custom timeseries in the following Lua files under :code:`scripts/lua/modules/timeseries/custom/`:

   - :code:`ts_minute_custom.lua` for local hosts timeseries with 5-minute updates